CosmosContracts/juno/readme.md

 Approx 10% of the supply difference is allocated to the development multisig committee address for the funding of core-development efforts.
 The remaining 90% of the excess supply to be allocated in the following ways (20 million $Juno community pool, Smart contract competition 2.373.341,66 million to be managed/distributed by the multi-sig committee.
 The remaining difference will not be included in the genesis file ie. burned)

-**Asset & network metrics**

-The community has proposed the following parameters for the network and native asset:

 ⚪️ **Ticker**: JUNO

 ⚪️ **Supply**: Snapshot of Cosmoshub-3 at 06:00 PM UTC on Feb 18th 2021